Encrypted filesystem on linux

 0.2 Encrypted disk

 luks, a.k.a. cryptsetup seems to be a popular whole-partition encryption solution for Linux, working on top of dm-crypt.
 Possible still messy for the boot partition but otherwise fine if you like full disk encryption.
-This is the default for Ubuntu now, and it works smoothly except that you need to type in a password every time your boot the machine, and that password must be long and difficult.
+This is the default for Ubuntu now, and it works smoothly except that you need to type in a password every time you boot the machine, and that password must be long and difficult.

-See also Veracrypt, which will do this plus bonus extra-crazy tinfoil hat stuff, and has the advantage of working on windows and macOS.
+See also Veracrypt, which will do this plus bonus extra-crazy tinfoil hat stuff, and has the advantage of working on Windows and macOS.

 0.3 dmcrypt + LVM